Ellis Island is open on a limited basis while repairs continue.

 The Oral History Library

-The Ellis Island Oral History interviews are available to researchers and interested members of the public in the Oral History Library, located on the third floor of the Ellis Island Immigration Museum.
+The Ellis Island Oral History Project interviews are available to researchers and interested members of the public in the Oral History Library, located on the third floor of the Ellis Island Immigration Museum.
 People wishing to use the complete interviews, both as recordings or on-screen transcripts may do so by using the specially designed computer stations in this room.
 Simple instructions found on the computer screen assist the user with locating any desired interviews and pertinent information.
-These computers contain the oral history interviews only and do not contain general immigration records such as ship manifests, passports etc.
+These computers contain the oral history interviews only and do not contain general immigration records such as ship manifests, passports, etc.

 Did You Know?